valboz/VBMicrolensing/docs/python/LightCurves.md

 VBM.LoadESPLTable("ESPL.tbl")  # Do not forget to load the pre-calculated tables before the first ESPL calculation!
 #Copy the file from the data folder to your path.

-results = VBM.ESPLLightCurve(pr, t)  # Calculates the PSPL magnification at different times with parameters in pr
+results = VBM.ESPLLightCurve(pr, t)  # Calculates the ESPL magnification at different times with parameters in pr

 magnifications = results[0]  # array of magnifications at each time in t y1 = results[1] # Source trajectory